forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-example-prompts.md

 ```

-**Prompt:** Write an apex method that accepts product name as input and retrieves orderitems filtered on product name.
+**Prompt:** Write an Apex method that accepts product name as input and retrieves orderitems filtered on product name.

 **Response**: